-Here’s the question no one wants to ask as we head into planning season: Did you actually gain or lose market share this year?
+Here’s the question too few ask as we head into planning season: Did you actually gain or lose market share this year?

 Not revenue.
 Not ARR.
 Not growth rate.